chromium/chromium/docs/ozone_overview.md

 ```

 It is also possible to choose an Ozone backend via the chrome://flags/#ozone-platform-hint.
 The following options are available - Default, X11, Wayland, and Auto.
-The default one is
+"Auto"
-"X11".
-"Auto" selects Wayland if possible, X11 otherwise.
+selects Wayland if possible, X11 otherwise.

 ### GN Configuration notes